ikt32/scripts-updates/5-gears-readme.md

   * Remove ScriptHookVDotNet, or
   * Use RagePluginHook to launch, or
   * Remove/Downgrade/Upgrade G-Hub
+* Modern Logitech wheels not working
+  * Try switching Controller input to Native Input.
+XInput may conflict with your wheel drivers.
 * Wheel oscillates a lot:
   * Use 5.5.0 or newer.
   * Increase damper force.